- 13/07/2020 - Everyone at iWood would like to thank you for your continued support during the pandemic.

 Nominal Sizes – Timber size before it has been machined or worked on.

-Oxalic Acid – provided in crystal form with you dissolve to form a solution, Oxalic Acid, helps to remove stains on timber and other surfaces.
+Oxalic Acid – provided in crystal form which you dissolve to form a solution, Oxalic Acid, helps to remove stains on timber and other surfaces.
 These include tannins and water marks.

 PAR – Planed All Round timber to leave a smooth finish on the sides with rough sawn ends.